Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Geforce GTX 780 is 430% faster than the GeForce GT 340 1GB in general, due to its greater bandwidth. (explain)
+Memory BandwidthPerformance-wise, the Geforce GTX 780 should in theory be quite a bit superior to the GeForce GT 340 1GB in general. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison